 Spiderweb Software has

-to Blades of Avernum, its role playing game for the Mac.
+released an update to Blades of Avernum, its role playing game for the Mac.
 The new version fixes bugs and enables play of scenarios made with the latest version of the editor.
 If you haven’t yet tried Blades of Avernum, a demo is also available for download.